 Working from found photographs, her practice of portraiture is a study on recreating the moment that photograph was taken.
 Georgia explored the archives at Surrey History Centre to view original portrait photography from medical case files from what was then called the Manor Asylum and Ewell Epileptic Colony (St. Ebba’s).
 They have been painstakingly portrayed in graphite.

-More of Georgia’s work will be included in the permanent exhibition about Epsom’s Hospitals at The Horton, opening later this year, 2021.
+More of Georgia’s work is included in the permanent exhibition at The Horton, Epsom Hospital Cluster Heritage Exhibition.

 Alice Maud Davis